aquasecurity/tfsec/docs/checks/azure/storage/use-secure-tls-policy.md

 title: The minimum TLS version for Storage Accounts should be TLS1_2
 ---

+# The minimum TLS version for Storage Accounts should be TLS1_2

 ### Default Severity: <span class="severity critical">critical</span>

 ### Explanation